geoscripting/preparatory_assignment/README.md

 <img src="./img/phdcomic_final.png" alt="final" width="300px" align="right" />

 Read the paper by [Wilson et al. (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3886731/) on Best Practices for Scientific Computing and answer the following questions.
-Write your answer into a text file called _scientific\_programming.txt_.
+Write your answer in a text file called _scientific\_programming.txt_.

-1. The paper describes several problems scientist face when conducting data analyses.
+1. The paper describes several problems scientist face when performing scientific data analyses.
 From your experience in performing (GIS) analyses, which of these problems seem familiar to you?
-Did you face other problems not mentioned in the paper? (~100 words)
+Have you faced other problems not mentioned in the paper? (~100 words)
 2. Which methods described in the paper could help you avoid these problems in the future? (~100 words)
 3. One of the recommendations by [Wilson et al. (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3886731/) for scientists is to use a Version Control System (VCS).
-Briefly explain your own words, what the benefits of VCS are in the context of scientific analyses. (~100 words)
+Briefly explain in your own words, what the benefits of VCS are in the context of scientific analyses. (~100 words)

 <sup>Image source: “Piled Higher and Deeper” by Jorge Cham, http://www.phdcomics.com</sup>

-## 2. Install and configure required software
+## 2. Install required software

-1. Follow the instructions given in the section [Software Setup](../software_setup) to install all required software for the course.
+1. Follow the instructions given in the section [Software Setup](../software_setup) to install and configure all software that is required for the course on your computer.

 2. Execute the python file _check\_environment.py_ from within your new Python environment to verify that all required packages have been installed successfully.
-Using the following command the output of the program will be written into a new text file called _check\_environment\_result.txt_.
-If you get an error message, try the solve it using the suggested solutions.
+Using the following command the output of the program will be written to a new text file called _check\_environment\_result.txt_.
+Make sure that you don't get any import errors.

 	```
 	$ python check_environment.py > check_environment_result.txt